openfin/openfin-example-window-animation/README.md

 ### 2.1 Create an OpenFin config file
 This is the file which will specify how your OpenFin app appers and behaves.

 Create a file, in the src directory, called 'app_local.json'.
 You may name the file whatever you like as long as it is correctly targeted when generating the installer (of which, more later).
+You may create a number of app.json files, eg: for local, alpha, beta and staging versions of your app.

 Add the following code to the app_local.json: